CodyHelbling/notes/AWS/EC2.md

 - Cold HDD
 - Magnetic (Standard)
     - Lowest cost for bootable volumes

+### In order to enable encryping at rest using EC2 and Elastic Block Store,
+you must:
+- Configure encryption when creating the EBS volume.

+### Individual instances are provisioned:
+    - In Availability Zones

 ### What is the Gerneral Purpose SSD and why would you use it?
 - This EBS volume type balances price and performacnce for a wide variety of